utah-explainability/utah-explainability.github.io/index.md

 {::options parse_block_html="true" /}
 <details><summary markdown="span"><b>Is attending the class in person mandatory? </b> [Click to expand!]</summary>

-Six paper discussions, five in-class group activites, exam, and poster presentations must be attended in person.
-Given that this makes 13 class session in total, the instructor does not recommend enrolling in this class if you can't attend it in person.
+Six paper discussions, five in-class group activites, exam, and poster presentations **must be attended in person**.
+Given that this makes 13 class session in total, the instructor does **not** recommend enrolling in this class if you can't attend it in person.

 </details>
 <br/>